 Michael Sterling Building

-YRM have been livening up Brunel University’s Uxbridge Campus for some years, and this phase adds the prestige of a new chancellery and excitement of a school of architecture and design to the mix.
+As part of YRM Architects’ livening up of Brunel University’s Uxbridge Campus, this phase added the prestige of a new chancellery and excitement of a school of architecture and design to the mix.
 Both are extensions to the Wilfred Brown building, the university’s main administration block, which also houses a small art gallery.

 The chancellery is circular and formed from precast concrete segments and stitched together on site, a technique that needs very little temporary works and allows for a quick construction programme.
 The steel roof has an outer circle of glass to let light in while the rest is covered in a standing seam metal cover.